 20th-Century Achievements and Growth

 During the early and mid-20th century, many of the educational resources of Kentucky and the nation were committed to the establishment and expansion of state-supported land-grant universities.
 These institutions were often vocationally oriented.
 But Centre remained steadfast in its mission of providing superior education in the liberal arts tradition.
 Centre’s image as a tiny school capable of startlingly large achievements was enhanced in this period by its 1921 football victory over Harvard, then ranked No. 1.
 In a 1971 article marking the game’s 50th anniversary, the New York Times called it “Football’s Upset of the Century.”
 At Centre, the game is recalled simply by its score: C6-H0.
 During the 1960s, a period of explosive growth in American higher education, the College’s financial resources doubled.
 Eleven new buildings were added to the campus, the enrollment increased from 450 to around 800, and the faculty was enlarged.
+Integration came to Centre in 1962, with the arrival of Timothy Kusi ’65, a slightly older student from Ghana.
+In 1964 Centre enrolled its first integrated freshman class: 214 white students and three African Americans—Sharon Gill Gaskins ’68, Joyce Cross Marks ’68, and Jim Davis ’68—who all graduated four years later.
 The latter part of the 20th century brought continued recognition of Centre’s academic excellence.
 In 1971, the National Council of Phi Beta Kappa established a chapter at Centre, and Centre continues to be the only private institution in Kentucky to have a chapter of the nation’s oldest and most prestigious honor society.
 In the 1990s, U.S. News and World Report listed Centre among the 25 national liberal arts colleges that are “tops in teaching” and added Centre to its list of “top-tier” national colleges.
 Centre established its first residential study abroad program in London, England, in the fall of 1990.
 Other programs soon followed in Strasbourg, France, and Merida, Mexico.